slavenf/Programming-ARM-from-Scratch/README.md

 This is useful for debugging while writing drivers for UART, SPI, I2C and similar.

-There is a lot of different logic analyzers on the market and some of them are very expensive.
+There is a lot of different logic analyzers and some of them are very expensive.
 For this purposes you can use the cheapest one.
 WeAct Studio has also made logic analyzer and it is preatty cheap.
 Check their official store on AliExpress.